 Should I Worry When My Child Is Using the FML Slang Word?
 Parent’s Handbook

+The FML meaning is something many parents wonder about when they hear their teens casually drop this phrase in conversation or online.
 As a parent, it can be overwhelming to keep up with the ever-changing world of teen slang.
-One term that you may have heard tossed around is “FML.”
-So what exactly does FML mean, and how can you navigate this type of language with your kids?
+So, what does “FML” actually mean, and how can you navigate this type of language with your kids?
 Keep reading to find out.

 Contents: